ReVanced/revanced-patcher/docs/2_2_1_fingerprinting.md

   is still the same, the `anyInstruction()` wrapper can be used to specify variations of the same instruction.
 Such as:
   ```
+  anyInstruction(
-  anyInstruction(string("string in early app target"),
+    string("string in early app target, but not found in later target"),
-  string("updated string in latest app target"))
+    string("updated string in latest app target, but not found in earlier target")
+  )
   ```

   To simplify some filter declarations, `methodCall` and `fieldAccess` can be declared using un-obfuscated smali statements.
 Such as:
   ```
-  methodCall(smali = "Landroid/net/Uri;->parse(Ljava/lang/String;)Landroid/net/Uri;")`
+  methodCall(smali = "Landroid/net/Uri;->parse(Ljava/lang/String;)Landroid/net/Uri;")
-  `fieldAccess(smali = "Landroid/os/Build;->MODEL:Ljava/lang/String;")
+  fieldAccess(smali = "Landroid/os/Build;->MODEL:Ljava/lang/String;")
   ```

   If a method cannot be uniquely identified using the built in filters, but a fixed pattern of opcodes can identify the method, then the opcode pattern can be defined using the fingerprint `opcodes()` declaration.
 Opcode patterns do not allow variable spacing between each opcode, and all opcodes all must appear exactly as declared.
 Opcode patterns should be avoided whenever possible due to their fragility and possibility of matching completely unrelated code.

 > [!TIP]
 > A fingerprint should contain information about a method likely to remain stable across updates.